 It’s the same with presenting on video.
 Start with a great script.
 Then practice, practice, practice!
-Learn your content so that you “own your words”.
-You should be able to “pick-up” and start from any place in your script if you pause while filming.
+Know your content so that you “own your words“.
+And are able to speak with expert flow without resorting to video editing credibility killers like using unskillful jump-cuts.

 No professional film production would ever skip the rehearsal process and just wing it on the day, and neither should you!
 Everyone on the film set including the lighting crew, the camera operators, the actors, and the director all rehearse prior to filming!

-Embrace the rehearsal process.
-It gives you an opportunity to correct any issues.
-Rehearsing gets you mentally, physically and emotionally primed and it builds your inner confidence.
+Plus it helps you get mentally, physically and emotionally primed and it builds your inner confidence.
 The more prepared you are, the better you’ll handle any issues that crop up on the day.
-Rehearsing helps to reduce stress.
-Plus it frees up valuable brain space so that you can just let it flow and have fun with your performance.
+Rehearsing helps to reduce stress and it frees up valuable brain space so that you can just let it flow and have fun with your performance.

 Founder of STEBIAN.com ★ Video Presentation Coaching and Production★ Established in 2006 Bianca provides an exclusive, personalized consulting service for business owners, entrepreneurs, thought leaders, speakers, best-selling authors, and VIPs to help them present themselves, their products, services, or brand message to their target audience in the most effective way possible on video.
 Her clients want to master the screen and command the lens, in a compelling way and in any filming situation.
 With Bianca, you’ll get the tailored expertise from a real-world operator with over 20 years of TV/Film industry experience working in front of and behind the camera.
 Enhance your on-camera presence, influence, and screen confidence with compelling video presentations.
 Find out more today.